JyrwaJR/.dotfiles/Readme.md

----

-## Step 3: Update Your Configuration Files
+# Update Your Configuration Files

 ### **For Bash Configuration:**